tastembekov/imunify360-doc-test/docs/dashboard/README.md

 The following time periods are available:

 * Last 24 hours
-* Last7 days
+* Last 7 days
 * Last 30 days

-The following representation form is available:
+The following representation forms are available:

-* Heatmap visualizes the geographical distribution of incidents
+* **Heatmap** visualizes the geographical distribution of incidents
-* Histogram represents the numerical distribution of incidents
+* **Histogram** represents the numerical distribution of incidents

 ![](/images/DashboardGeo.png)